joseph-datalab/annotate-with-joe/video-annotation/README.md

 ---

-> **Portfolio Note:**  The materials shown here are presented only as examples of my annotation skills and workflow.
+The materials shown here are presented only as examples of my annotation skills and workflow.
 Sensitive client or project information is not included.